EPIC-EU/mec/docs/CONTRIBUTING.md

 ### Code of Conduct

-By participating in this project, you agree to uphold the [TEAMMATES Code of Conduct](../.github/CODE_OF_CONDUCT.md), which is adopted from [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).
+By participating in this project, you agree to uphold the [MEC Code of Conduct](../.github/CODE_OF_CONDUCT.md), which is adopted from [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).

 ## How can I contribute?

 ### Submitting an issue

-We use the [issue tracker](https://github.com/TEAMMATES/teammates/issues) to contain bug reports and feature/enhancement requests.
+We use the [issue tracker](https://github.com/MEC/teammates/issues) to contain bug reports and feature/enhancement requests.
 Before submitting a new issue, search the issue tracker to ensure that there is no similar open issue.

-If you are certain that you are reporting a new issue, [open a new issue](https://github.com/TEAMMATES/teammates/issues/new) using the templates provided.
+If you are certain that you are reporting a new issue, [open a new issue](https://github.com/MEC/teammates/issues/new) using the templates provided.

 ### Manual testing

 We welcome anyone manually testing our product and reporting bugs or suggestions for enhancements in the issue tracker.

-If you want to undertake such a role without actually contributing code, [get an instructor account from TEAMMATES](https://teammatesv4.appspot.com/request.jsp).
+If you want to undertake such a role without actually contributing code, [get an instructor account from MEC](https://teammatesv4.appspot.com/request.jsp).
 Remember to mention the purpose of your request under "Any other comments/queries".

 ### Submitting a pull request

 We accept patches/fixes in form of pull requests (PRs).
 Make sure that the pull request addresses an open issue in the issue tracker.
-Remember to follow the [TEAMMATES Development Process](process.md).
+Remember to follow the [MEC Development Process](process.md).

 By submitting a PR, you agree to allow the project team to license your work under the terms of the [GNU GPL v2 License](../LICENSE).

-If this is your first time contributing to TEAMMATES, you may want to read up the contributor orientation guide lined out in the next section.
+If this is your first time contributing to MEC, you may want to read up the contributor orientation guide lined out in the next section.

 ## Contributor orientation guide

 Contributing to an OSS project requires you to figure out things on your own when you can, and seek help from the right resource (Google, StackOverflow, troubleshooting guides, issue tracker, etc.) when you cannot.
-To become a TEAMMATES contributor, you need to start honing those skills.
+To become a MEC contributor, you need to start honing those skills.
 To help you with that, we have created a sequence of tasks you can try to complete.
 Try to complete as many of them as you can, in the order they are listed.

 Of course we are happy to guide you if you encounter any difficulties when doing these tasks; we have provided a [troubleshooting guide](troubleshooting-guide.md) for some commonly faced problems.
-Failing that, you may post a help request in our [issue tracker](https://github.com/TEAMMATES/teammates/issues).
+Failing that, you may post a help request in our [issue tracker](https://github.com/MEC/teammates/issues).

 > - The task descriptions are brief by intention.
 We want you to try to figure out how to do those things by yourself.
 > - While the dev team members will be glad to answer your questions, you will not make a good impression if you ask questions which are already answered in the mentioned resources.

 ### Knowledge required

-Although TEAMMATES uses many tools and technologies, you need not know all of them before you can contribute.
+Although MEC uses many tools and technologies, you need not know all of them before you can contribute.
 The diagram below shows which technologies you need to learn to contribute in different roles.

 ![RolesAndTechnologies.png](images/RolesAndTechnologies.png)